luphord/midi-experiments/README.md

 Note that a linebreak (`\n`) is required for `fluidsynth` to accept the command.

+If you want to run `fluidsynth` in the background, i.e. send it to background with `&`, make sure that you pass `-i/--no-shell` and `-s/--server`.
+Both options are required in this case, even if you do not want to listen to tcp.

 ## MIDI over Websockets

 Using [websocketd](https://github.com/joewalnes/websocketd) you can send MIDI messages